Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 Aaand relax!
 It’s your second day in Fiji so it’s time to familiarise yourself with the way they do things around here.

-Hang out, chat, get to know locals and other fellow travellers from around the world.
-Hit the beach – it’s just 30 seconds from your room, after all!
+Hang out, chat and get to know locals and other fellow travellers from around the world.
+If you’re staying at Bamboo Backpackers, you can hit the beach.
+It’s just 30 seconds from your room, after all!

 You can afford to dedicate this time to R&R because the next 10 days are going to be action-packed on the islands.

-If you are indeed an active sort who likes to get stuck in, you can book a day trip to Natadola Beach for some snorkelling, or visit the Garden of the Sleeping Giant, a peaceful oasis at the foot of Nadi’s Sabeto Mountains.
+Or you could visit the Garden of the Sleeping Giant, a peaceful oasis at the foot of Nadi’s Sabeto Mountains.

 For one thing, you don’t get drunk or high.
 Instead, it acts as a gentle depressant, aiding relaxation and sleep.